biocore/qiime/doc/scripts/merge_mapping_files.rst

 	**[REQUIRED]**

 	-m, `-`-mapping_fps
-		the input mapping files in a comma-separated list -o, `-`-output_fp
+		The input mapping files in a comma-separated list -o, `-`-output_fp
-		the output mapping file to write
+		The output mapping file to write

 	**[OPTIONAL]**